severalnines/docs/user-guide/dashboard.rst

 MySQL Group Replication (beta)
 ``````````````````````````````

-Deploys a new :term:`MySQL Group Replication` by Oracle.
-This is beta feature introduced in version 1.4.0.
+Deploys a new :term:`MySQL Group Replication` cluster by Oracle.
+This is a beta feature introduced in version 1.4.0.
 The database cluster will be added into ClusterControl automatically once deployed.
 A minimum of three nodes is required.

 1) General & SSH Settings
 ''''''''''''''''''''''''''